sparkletown/sparkle/README.md

 ### Firebase functions

 **Note:** Before you run the following steps, you will need to ensure you have access to the Firebase project you want to use.
 This access can be set up through the Firebase web UI.

+**Note**: You might need to emulate the firebase functions locally before the server can properly start.
+If you have issues using/editing the actual staging functions, try that.

 In a new terminal, from the directory you cloned the code to, enter the following commands: